raywtham/pokedex-express-auth/readme.md

 * Using `bcrypt` hash the password before saving all the user data into `users.json`

-* Save a cookie session to record that the user is currently logged in then redirect to the root `'/'` endpoint
+* Save a cookie to record that the user is currently logged in then redirect to the root `'/'` endpoint

 * Expose a new endpoint that intercepts GET requests to `/users/logout`, which clears the cookie's loggedin status and redirects to `'/'`